TingzhouJia/TingzhouJia/README.md

 ### Hi there, :sparkles:
-I focus on frontend engineering development and nodejs
+I focus on frontend engineering development and nodejs.
 - :hammer: I'm working on [Rong UI](https://github.com/TingzhouJia/Rong)
-- 🌱 I’m currently learning Java and Go
+- 🌱 I’m currently learning Java and Go.
-- 🤔 I’m looking for help with DevsOp
+- 🤔 I’m looking for help with DevsOp.

 - 📫 How to reach me: joe.tzjia@gmail.com